-As part of the Peter Owen Cased Classics series, this special hardback edition is bound with printed endpapers, head and tail bands and a ribbon marker.
-The elegant dust jacket features a die-cutting of a mask, while printed on the cover board is the work of British contemporary artist Fraser Taylor.
+As part of the Peter Owen Cased Classics series, this special hardback edition carries an elegant dust jacket with a die-cutting of a mask, while printed on the cover board is the work of British contemporary artist Fraser Taylor.

 Translated from the Japanese by Meredith Weatherby